Tony Brown's Journal

 Tony Brown's Journal is an American talk show hosted by journalist Tony Brown.
-The program, which began on PBS in 1978, was the successor to the series Black Journal, which had aired on the television network's NET and then PBS since 1968 and was produced and hosted by Brown from 1970.
+The program, which began on commercial television in syndication from 1978, then moved to PBS in 1982, was the successor to the series Black Journal, which had aired on the television network's NET and then PBS since 1968 and was produced and hosted by Brown from 1970.
 It ended in 2008.

 Overview

 Television talk show series featuring interviews with contemporary newsmakers of special interest to the African American community.